dof-dss/nicsdru_dept/README.md

 | name() | Department of Finance |
 | hostname() | finance-ni.lndo.site |

 Other methods are available including shortcuts to display field values.
 For a full list visit https://github.com/dof-dss/nicsdru_dept/blob/development/web/modules/custom/dept_core/src/Department.php

 ##### Loading department(s)

-The Department class should not be used to load a Department, this is the job of the DepartmentManager class.
+The Department class should not be used to directly load a Department, this is the job of the DepartmentManager class and can be injected using 'department.manager' or by calling `\Drupal::service('department.manager)`

-The manager can be injected using 'department.manager' or by calling `\Drupal::service('department.manager)` And has the following methods:
+The Manager has the following methods:

 * getCurrentDepartment()
 * getAllDepartments()
 * getDepartment(id) - id is the machine name e.g. 'group_2'

+Department objects will be cached and cleared from the cache when

 ##### Example
 ```